OSGeo/OSGeoLive-doc/doc/quickstart/eoxserver_quickstart.rst

 configure the rendering of the layers.
 Also, you can show or hide the streets-overlay and select the background layer.
-Please note, that when you disable the "MER FRS 1P RGB reduced" layer, the timeslider widget is hidden and only reappears once a layer dataset layer is enabled.
+Please note, that when you disable the "MER FRS 1P RGB reduced" layer, the timeslider widget is hidden and only reappears once a dataset layer is enabled.
 The Tools widget provides three different tools: the Bounding Box Selection Tool, the Selection Management Tool and the Download Tool.